English Language and Communication Skills for Public Services

 Who is this course for?

 This course is designed for non-native English speakers who are fluent in English but wish to improve their communication skills for the purpose of working for or interacting with UK public services including as public service interpreters.
-It can be of particular interest to students who are considering sitting the Diploma in Public Service Interpreting (DPSI) examination to help them assess whether their English is at the level required to pass.
+It may help students who are considering sitting the Diploma in Public Service Interpreting (DPSI) examination to assess whether their English is at a level compatible with passing the examination.